A 'transition to retirement' (TTR) strategy lets you access some of your super and keep working.

 How transition to retirement works

-If you're aged 55 to 60 and still working, you can use a TTR strategy to:
+If you've reached your preservation age (between 55 and 60) and still working, you can use a TTR strategy to:

 - supplement your income if you reduce your work hours, or